microsoft/promptflow-rag-project-template/README.md

 13) Click on the promptflow icon on the left ribbon of vscode
 14) Go to "Batch Run History" section and choose your recent run(s), then click on the Visualize.

-Note: You will find two yaml files in the `rag-<vector-search>` directories.
-The flow.dag.yaml is the main yaml file that orchestrates various app components, such as retreivals, llm calls, etc. In addition, you will find the hyperparameters of the flow inside the param_config.yaml.
-As an example, the changes you make to topK in param_config.yaml file will be reflected in the flow.dag.yaml at the run time.
+> Note: You will find two yaml files in the `rag-<vector-search>` directories.
+The `flow.dag.yaml` is the main yaml file that orchestrates various app components, such as retreivals, llm calls, etc. In addition, you will find the hyperparameters of the flow inside the `param_config.yaml`.
+As an example, the changes you make to `topK` in `param_config.yaml` file will be reflected in the `flow.dag.yaml` at the run time.

-Known issue: In addition to end-to-end running and debugging, promptflow allows single node runs for tests and debugging.
-However, please be aware that node running on its own that depend on configloader node will not work today.

 c.
 Steps for experimentation in vscode:

-1) Similar to step a.3 open the flow.dag.yaml file.
+1) Similar to step a.3 open the `flow.dag.yaml` file.
 Locate a prompt node and clone it.
 It will create a new variant and associated jinja file.
 Make the changes to the prompt in the jinja file.
-You may also make the changes to the openai variables such as temperature in the cloned node in the flow.dag.yaml.
+You may also make the changes to the openai variables such as temperature in the cloned node in the `flow.dag.yaml`.
 You may create multiple variants for cloneable nodes.
 Then save the file.
 2) Finally, go through all the steps for the batch evaluations again to obtain evaluations for all the variants and compare the results.

 d.
 Steps for batch experimentation using python SDK:
 1) Go to experimentation directory and chose the subdirectory based on your choice of vectorsearch services.
-1) Open batchRunEvaluations.ipynb notebook and run through cells.
-Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for batch evaluations on several configurations as you may find in the last section of the notebook.
+1) Open `batchRunEvaluations.ipynb` notebook and run through cells.
+Note: to setup the configs for the batch experimentation runs, you may modify `run_config.yaml` file for batch evaluations on several configurations as you may find in the last section of the notebook.
-* Note: the notebook is setup to use evalset.csv, which contains 10 human-curated pairs of questions and answers.
+* Note: the notebook is setup to use `evalset.csv`, which contains 10 human-curated pairs of questions and answers.
 Please refer to the [readme file in the datasets subdirectory](\financial_transcripts\datasets\readme.md) for alternative datasets.

 e.
 Steps for docker deployment: